fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

     <p>
-    Generative Adversarial Networks (GANs), which have led to substantial advancements in natural language processing and computer visions, have also found several applications in time series analysis <a href="#references">[2]</a>.
+    Generative Adversarial Networks (GANs), which have led to substantial advancements in natural language processing and computer visions, have also found several applications in time series analysis
-    The application of GANs to time series is not restricted to time series generation for data augmentation purposes, but also extends to numerous other tasks including, but not limited to, time series forecasting.
+    <a href="#references">[2]</a>.
+The application of GANs to time series is not restricted to time series
+    generation for data augmentation purposes, but also extends to numerous other tasks, including, but not limited to, time series forecasting.
     </p>

     <p>
-    In this post,
+    In this post, we will focus on the ForGAN model introduced in <a href="#references">[3]</a>, a conditional GAN (CGAN) for probabilistic one-step-ahead forecasting of univariate time series.

 ******************************************
 Model